-Year 7 - What it is and why it's important!
+Year 8 - What it is and why it's important!

-Students in Year 7 at St Catherine's Catholic College study the following curriculum.
-Each day there are 6 lessons of 51 minutes in length.
-The number of periods per course, over the 10 day timetable used at the College, is indicated in the table below.
+Students in Year 8 at St Catherine's Catholic College study the following curriculum.
+The lessons are 51 minutes in length, and shown in the table below is the number of periods per course over the 10 day timetable used at the College.